-Implementation Strategy: This initiative educates customers and vendors regarding the benefits of high- efficiency equipment to increase customer acceptance of these products and to encourage customers to purchase ENERGY STAR[®] certified models when they shop.
+Implementation Strategy: This initiative educates customers and vendors regarding the benefits of high-efficiency equipment to increase customer acceptance of these products and to encourage customers to purchase ENERGY STAR® certified models when they shop.
+Customers may apply for equipment rebates online or by mail.